 Scores for project severity are generally based upon the proposed actions in the following tables assuming that the proposed actions will completely remedy the existing problem.
 If an application contains multiple actions, each action will be scored and the severity score will be pro-rated accordingly.
 Generally, scores will begin at the lower part of the range and will increase if evidence is presented that illustrates a more severe, existing condition.
 If existing conditions as stated in the severity package are unsubstantiated or not in violation of any state or federal standard, the OCD-LGA reserves the right to assign severity scores below the minimum scores shown in the point ranges below.

+PROPOSED ACTION POINT RANGE

+COLLECTION

-PROPOSED ACTION POINT RANGE COLLECTION Replace or rehabilitate collection system components.
-10-50 EXISTING TREATMENT FACILITY Replace or upgrade existing facility to meet capacity and or discharge requirements.
-15-50 SYSTEM New collection system to provide service for un-served areas.
-35-50 Replace or rehabilitate various components when minimum requirements have been met.
-0-50
+Replace or rehabilitate collection system components.
+10-50

+EXISTING TREATMENT FACILITY

+Replace or upgrade existing facility to meet capacity and or discharge requirements.
+15-50

+SYSTEM

 Project Severity Criteria for Wastewater Applications